RuffLogix/comp-eng-ess-project/README.md

 # 💻 Computer Engineering Essential Project

-This project is about ... (it's secret).
+This project is about creating an entertaining interactive web application for multi-user tasks.

 ## Tech stack